 Keeping the Plates Spinning

-With baby Anatia not long home from the Neonatal Intensive Care Unit at Wellington Hospital, Michaela and the family are taking the first steps back to normal life again after a rollercoaster of a journey.
-And Bellyful is helping them to get there.
+When baby Anatia came home from the Neonatal Intensive Care Unit at Wellington Hospital, Michaela and the family had help from Bellyful to get back to normal life again after a rollercoaster of a journey.

-Less than six months ago, Michaela, 27, was worried she might have breast cancer.
+When Michaela was 27, she was worried she might have breast cancer.
 Thankfully the doctor confirmed it wasn’t cancer – she was 20 weeks pregnant!

 “That afternoon I had a scan.
 I went expecting to see this little baby and there was this full-on baby.
 I didn’t have a bump; I wasn’t putting on weight.
 If anything, I thought I’d lost weight.
 They said she [Anatia] was actually growing in my back, that’s why I wasn’t popping out.
 And the pregnancy hormones weren’t being released.”

 The surprises didn’t stop there.
 Two weeks later her waters broke and she was raced to hospital by ambulance.
 After a two-week stay, tiny Anatia was in Michaela’s arms.

 “I honestly thought I’d have way more than two weeks [to get prepared].
 I had two dresses ready, but that was the only thing I’d bought.”

 Anatia needed a four-month stay in NICU and the family were forced to make the heart-rending decision to send the boys, now aged 2 and 4, away from Wellington to relatives in Rotorua and Christchurch.

 “That’s what caused me the most depression, just being away from them.
 They were all I ever did, that was my life.
 It felt like someone was taking my kids away.”